hv4626/Automatic-Word-Recognition/README.md

 ### Overview

-This repository contains the code for Speech Command Recognition using Hidden Markov Models (HMM) as part of the assignment for the course EE679.
-The work has been done by Harshvardhan (20D070035).
+This repository contains the code for Speech Command Recognition using Hidden Markov Models (HMM).

 **Key Features:**